Sodium fusidate is an antibiotic. It can be taken by people who are allergic to penicillin.

 |Common sodium fusidate side-effects - these affect less than 1 in 10 people who take this medicine||What can I do if I experience this?|

-A few people taking sodium fusidate have developed jaundice (a liver problem that causes the eyes or skin to go yellow).
-Although this is a rare side-effect of treatment, if it should happen to you, you must contact your doctor for advice as soon as possible.
+A few people taking sodium fusidate have developed a liver problem that causes skin or the whites of the eyes to go yellow (jaundice).
+Sodium fusidate can also cause problems with your blood, which may show as unexplained bruising or bleeding or a repeated sore throat or other infections.
+Although these are rare side-effects of treatment, if they should happen to you, you must contact your doctor for advice as soon as possible.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist.